influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/sso.md

 your identity provider change and need to be updated in the InfluxData-managed Auth0 service (see [Ongoing maintenance](#ongoing-maintenance)).

-When encountered, SSO integration errors return a `500` error code the browser, but does not provide information about the specific error.
+When encountered, SSO integration errors return a `500` error code the browser.
 **Error details are included in the URL as a the following query parameters**:

 - **error**